sbockfind/main/README.md

                                                              order_best_likelihood[i, j, duration],
                                                              sfreq)
 ```
-The program outputs data for the Granger values, maximum likelihoods, and the lag at which they occur.
+The script outputs data for the Granger values, maximum likelihoods, and the lag at which they occur.

 # Output Analysis
 The output of the Granger Causality analysis is crucial in validating the effectiveness of the code.
-The results demonstrate that the program can accurately identify the forced causality relationships set by the user.
+The results demonstrate that the script can accurately identify the forced causality relationships set by the user.
 By analyzing the output matrices, we can observe how well the code picks up on the artificial causal links introduced in the data, even amidst varying levels of noise.
 This section will delve into the details of interpreting the output and assessing the accuracy of the causality detection.

-For testing simulated data, causality is forced using method 1 (copy) from channels 1 to 5, and method 2 (average) from channels 1 to 6.
-Method 2 is used twice from channels 3 to 7.
-Three total combinations are forced
+For testing simulated data, three forced cases are created:

+Method 1 (copy) from channels 1 to 5, and rolled 2 lags.

+Method 2 (average) from channels 1 to 6, rolled 2 lags.

+Method 2 (average) is used **twice** from channels 3 to 7.
+Data was rolled 7 lags for the 1st average, and 3 for the second.
+(Causality should appear at lags 10 and 3, and the script should choose lag 3 as the highest)

 <div style="display: flex; justify-content: space-around;">
     <img src="https://github.com/sbockfind/main/blob/main/sim_data_likelihood.png" alt="Likelihood" width="45%">
     <img src="https://github.com/sbockfind/main/blob/main/sim_data_order.png" alt="Order" width="45%">
 </div>

-The results show that the program can accurately identify the forced causality relationships.
+The results show that the script can accurately identify the forced causality relationships.
+The likelihood of 8 corresponds to the inverse log of 0.00000001, the offset created earlier, meaning that the p-value produced by lrtest() is zero.

+The script also (almost) picks out the correct lag for each case.
+Because of how strong (or obvious) the causality is, the latest() returns very high likelihood for lags near

 ![Granger Causality Value](https://github.com/sbockfind/main/blob/main/sim_data_gc.png)